beemfx/ScrollGIN/README.md

 	I need to improve the object class somewhat for the multiple sprite thing.

 July 04, 2002
-	Thank God for our independence.
+	Thank goodness for our independence.
 I've slightly upgraded the CSprite and CSpriteManager classes.

 	The CSprite class now allows you to name the sprite, that